eth-fabric/website/docs/education/based-rollups/based-rollups-101.md

 ## What Is a Preconfirmation?

 A preconfirmation is a reliable and timely commitment from one party to another ahead of settlement.
-This is similar to what happens today when you swipe a credit card in a store, the credit card company issues a preconfirmation to the company accepting the credit card that the company will get paid even though it takes a few days for the actual money paid to move across accounts.
-Preconfirmations in the context of based rollups function similarly where by the L1 validator offers a near-instant confirmation before the transaction is actually included in a block.
-This confirmation is backed by economic and social capital.
-While not all based rollups require preconfirmations, most will find them beneficial and until Ethereum achieves faster slot times, preconfirmations serve as a mechanism to provide users with quick transaction confirmations while still benefiting from the advantages of based rollups.
+This is similar to what happens when you swipe a credit card in a store—the credit card company provides a preconfirmation to the merchant, assuring them that they will get paid, even though the actual funds take a few days to transfer.

+In the context of based rollups, preconfirmations work similarly.
+An L1 validator offers a near-instant confirmation before a transaction is officially included in a block.
+This confirmation is backed by both economic and social capital.
+While not all based rollups require preconfirmations, most will find them beneficial.
+Until Ethereum achieves faster slot times, preconfirmations provide users with quick transaction confirmations while still leveraging the advantages of based rollups.

 ## How Does a Based Rollup with Preconfirmations Work?